 For a patent to be granted, it must sufficiently describe the invention so that someone skilled in the art can reproduce it.

 - Counterstrategy: Ensure that your patent application is exhaustive in its technical details.
-Where relevant, include step-by-step protocols, diagrams, or any other aids that clarify the methodology.
+Where relevant, include step-by-step protocols, diagrams, diagrams, or any other aids that clarify the methodology.

 Too Broad or Too Narrow Claims